NASA/The LIFE Picture Collection/Getty Images

 There were Skylab parties.
 The San Francisco Examiner offered $10,000 to the first person who showed up at the newspaper with a piece of the station within 72 hours of the crash.

 On July 11, 1979, Skylab came down.
 NASA tried to divert the station toward the Indian Ocean, but some of it fell in lightly populated areas of western Australia.

 In the small town of Esperance, Australia, Stan Thornton grabbed a few small fragments of Skylab and headed to San Francisco.
 He got there in time to claim the $10,000.
 President Jimmy Carter apologized to Australia for raining space junk on it.
 Esperance officials issued a $400 fine to NASA for littering (a fine eventually paid by a Nevada radio station as a promotional stunt).
 No one was hurt.

 There’s still a Skylab exhibition at the Esperance Museum, featuring various pieces of debris — including a fairly hefty oxygen tank that made it through the atmosphere.
 Purported Skylab fragments still show up on eBay.

-Despite some reports questioning their claims, Chinese officials say they have Tiangong-1 under control and will direct it to fall into “a designated area of the sea” sometime in the first half of this year.
+Despite some reports questioning their claims, Chinese officials say they have Tiangong-1 under control and will direct it to fall into “a designated area of the sea.”
+According to the European Space Agency the station is estimated to re-enter the Earth's atmosphere between March 31- April 1.
 It weighed a little more than nine tons at launch, so it’s less than an eighth of the weight of Skylab.
 But it’s still big, and people will still be watching to see if there will be at least a little bit of a repeat.